anszarek/plane-game/README.md

 ## Description
 Subway surfers inspired endless runner game.

+A binary version is not provided.
+Please run the game locally.

 ## Installation
 To install the necessary packages for this project, run the following command:
 `npm i`